brown9804/ML_Introduction/dslevel_1/README.md

 ### 4. Intermediate Python:

-Level up your data science skills by creating visualizations using Matplotlib and manipulating Data, etc
+Level up your data science skills by creating visualizations using Matplotlib and manipulating Data, etc.

+### 5. Python Data Science Toolbox (Part 1):

+Learn the art of writing your own functions in Python, as well as key concepts like scoping, etc.